Tyler Zombro: Amateur career

-Professional career (2017–present)
+Professional career

+Tampa Bay Rays

 Zombro was not selected in the 2017 Major League Baseball draft.
 Two weeks later, he signed with the Tampa Bay Rays as an undrafted free agent.
 He made one appearance for the Gulf Coast Rays of the Rookie-level Gulf Coast League and spent the rest of the season with the Princeton Rays of the Rookie-level Appalachian League, making 13 appearances for Princeton.
-In 2018, Zombro pitched for the Bowling Green Hot Rods of the Class A Midwest League, and he had an 8–2 record and a 2.84 ERA, paired with 54 strikeouts against eight walks in 76 innings pitched.
-The Rays had Zombro start the 2019 season with the Montgomery Biscuits of the Class AA Southern League, and was named the league's relief pitcher of the month in June.
-He had a 2–0 record, a 1.87 ERA, and 11 saves, while striking out 53 and walking seven in 57 2/3 innings for Montgomery, was promoted to the Durham Bulls of the Class AAA International League during the 2019 season.
+In 2018, Zombro pitched for the Bowling Green Hot Rods of the Single-A Midwest League, and he had an 8–2 record and a 2.84 ERA, paired with 54 strikeouts against eight walks in 76 innings pitched.
+The Rays had Zombro start the 2019 season with the Montgomery Biscuits of the Double-A Southern League, and was named the league's relief pitcher of the month in June.
+He had a 2–0 record, a 1.87 ERA, and 11 saves, while striking out 53 and walking seven in 57 2/3 innings for Montgomery, was promoted to the Durham Bulls of the Triple-A International League during the 2019 season.
 The Rays named Zombro their minor league relief pitcher of the year.
 The Rays invited Zombro to spring training in 2020 as a non-roster player, but the 2020 season was cancelled due to the COVID-19 pandemic.
 Zombro received a non-roster invitation to spring training with the Rays in 2021, and he returned to Durham for the 2021 season.